Degrees of Freedom of New General Relativity:\\ Type 4, Type 7, and Type 9: Hamiltonian analysis of Type 4, Type 7, and Type 9

 In Type 4 and Type 9, these types do not contain two tensor DoFs that correspond to describing gravity~\cite{Bahamonde:2024zkb}.
 Furthermore, from a specific perspective, we can anticipate the upper bound of DoFs in the canonical analysis on each Type.
-In Type 4, since there are no generators of the local LS, the extra DoFs are possible to arise up to six DoFs.
+In Type 4, since there are no generators of the local LS, the upper bound of the extra DoFs is six.
 In terms of the Propagating Modes (PMs), all modes, one scalar, one pseudo-scalar, two vector, and two pseudo-vector modes, are possible to arise.
-In Type 9, since the generators ${}^{\mathcal{A}}C_{ij}$ are absent; thus the extra DoFs give rise to three DoFs.
+In Type 9, since the generators ${}^{\mathcal{A}}C_{ij}$ are absent; thus, the upper bound of the extra DoFs is three.
 In addition, the generators ${}^{\mathcal{V}}C_{i}$ could partially restore the local LS.
 That is, there is a possibility to revive one DoF relating to the local LS.
-Thus, in total, up to four extra DoFs arise.
+Thus, in total, the upper bound of the extra DoFs is four.
 In terms of PMs, one scalar, one pseudo-scalar, and two pseudo-vector modes are possible to arise.
 These numbers are equal to or larger than the result of the canonical analysis in each Type, thus all the situations are consistent.